webhintio/hint/docs/contributor-guide/development-environment.md

 <!-- markdownlint-enable MD033 -->

 Running the tests is the best way to ensure you have correctly set up your development environment.
-Make sure you're in the `sonarwhal` directory, and then run:
+Make sure you’re in the `sonarwhal` directory, and then run:

 ```bash